svlentink/www/hugo/blog.lent.ink/content/post/ssh.md

 As a programmer, I see myself as an artist.
 Coding is a creative process for me, which results in making creative notes all the time.
-And sometimes, you just want to code that ideas, in the park, on the train etc.
+Sometimes, you just want to code that ideas, in the park, on the train etc.

 Some of us may know the struggle, working from public transit, in the park or any place with bad internet.
 We use our phone as modem and make sure not to download dependencies on the go.
-Because doing `apt-get install -y texlive-full` will result in your laptop or phone batt. dying before you get it.
+Because doing `apt-get install -y texlive-full` will drain your laptop or phone batt. before you get it.

-Zooming out, looking at it from a distance; "What do I want?"
+In perspective; "What do I want?"
 The answer is simple, I want to create and debug code, for which I sometimes need large packages.